 The County retains and reserves all powers, rights, authority, duties and responsibilities conferred upon and vested in it by the laws and constitutions of the State of New Mexico and the United States, the Public Employee Bargaining Act, and local Ordinances.
 The Union recognizes that except as specifically limited, abridged, or relinquished by the terms and provisions of this Agreement, all rights to manage, direct, or supervise the operations of the County and employees are vested solely in the County.
-The County shall also have the management rights outlined below:
+The County shall also have the management rights outlined below and shall exercise those in accordance with PEBA.

-- A. To determine the mission of the County and its departments, set standards and take action to carryout and maintain uninterrupted services to County citizens; - B. To exercise control and discretion over the County organization and operations; - C. To direct employees of the County and evaluate and judge employee's skill, ability, efficiency, and general performance in accordance with adopted County policies; - D. To hire, promote, transfer, assign, and retain employees in positions with the County, and to suspend, demote, discharge, or take other disciplinary action against employees for just cause in accordance with provisions within this Agreement; - E. To lay off employees from duties or reduce hours because of lack of work or for other legitimate reasons; - F. To determine the methods, means, and personnel by which such County operations are to be conducted.

-The County shall have the right to make such reasonable rules and regulations respecting the conduct of employees, as it may from time to time deem best for the purpose of maintaining order, safety, and/or efficient operations.
+- A. To determine the mission of the County and its departments, set standards and take action to carry out and maintain uninterrupted services to County citizens; - B. To exercise control and discretion over the County's correctional facility's organization and operations; - C. To direct employees and evaluate and judge employee's skill, ability, efficiency, and general performance in accordance with adopted County policies; - D. To hire, promote, transfer, assign, and retain employees in positions with the County, and to suspend, demote, discharge, or take other disciplinary action against employees for just cause in accordance with provisions within this Agreement; - E. To lay off employees from duties or reduce hours because of lack of work or for other legitimate reasons; - F. To determine the methods, means, and personnel by which adult detention facility operations are to be conducted; - G. The County shall have the right to make such reasonable rules and regulations respecting the conduct of employees, as it may from time to time deem best for the purpose of maintaining order, safety, and/or efficient operations.
 There shall be no implied or inferred rights to the Union or any employees.
-If this Agreement is silent regarding a particular issue, it shall be considered a retained management right to exercise discretion on such issue.
+If this Agreement is silent regarding a particular issue, it shall be considered a retained management right to exercise discretion on such issue. - H. Determine the resources to be allocated to accomplish the various aspects of the Adult Detention Facility's duties and objectives; and - I. Insure the maintenance of uninterrupted care of inmates by such means as the County selects and as modified from time to time by the County; - J. Take all such actions to maintain such care; and - K. Determine and implement all procedures and standards not otherwise restricted, limited or prohibited by the specific provisions of this Agreement.